 CAMTAG launched their Interim Survey for LTN21 residents on 29th March.
-A team of more than 80 CAMTAG Volunteers are delivering a leaflet to each of the 5,500 plus households within LTN21 and on its border roads.
-This leaflet will direct recipients to an online survey site where they can provide their views and opinions on the road system implemented by Ealing Council in August 2020.
+A team of more than 80 CAMTAG Volunteers delivered a leaflet to each of the 5,500 plus households within LTN21 and on its border roads.
+This leaflet directed recipients to an online survey site where they provided their views and opinions on the road system implemented by Ealing Council in August 2020.

-Everyone receiving a leaflet is encouraged to participate whether they are in favour of or oppose the LTN21 scheme as the results will form an important part of CAMTAG's submission within the Council's statutory consultation period.
+Everyone receiving a leaflet was encouraged to participate whether they were in favour of or oppose the LTN21 scheme as the results will form an important part of CAMTAG's submission within the Council's statutory consultation period.

-For more information please go to the 'Surveys' page.
+For the results please go to our 'Surveys' page.